annotation/text-fabric/docs/Implementation/Apps.md

-        FONT_NAME | string | font family name to be used in CSS for representing text in original script FONT | string | file name of the offline font specified in FONT_NAME FONTW | string | file name of the webfont specified in FONT_NAME BROWSE_NAV_LEVEL | int | the section level up to which the browser shows a hierarchical tree.
+        FONT_NAME | string | font family name to be used in CSS for representing text in original script FONT | string | file name of the offline font specified in FONT_NAME FONTW | string | file name of the webfont specified in FONT_NAME TEXT_FORMATS | dict | additional text formats that can use HTML styling.
+Keys: names of new text formats.
+Values: name of a method that implements that format.
+If the name is `xxx`, then `app.py` should implement a method `fmt_xxx(node)` to produce html for node `node`
+        BROWSE_NAV_LEVEL | int | the section level up to which the browser shows a hierarchical tree.
 Either 1 or 2 BROWSE_CONTENT_PRETTY | bool | whether the content is shown as a list of subsectional items contained in the selected item or as a pretty display of the item itself